didierthomasm/Didier-s-Portfolio/README.md

 To use this portfolio webpage, simply follow these steps:

-1. Clone the repository or download the source code.
+1. Clone the repository from <https://github.com/didierthomasm/Didier-s-Portfolio> or download the source code.
 2. Open the `index.html` file in your web browser.
 3. Explore the different sections of the webpage to learn about my work and skills.